hroncok/badger/README.md

 The original idea was to get all the results, look at them and either filter them manually or by some other scripted logic, to avoid Cpt.
 Obvious rules, such as:

-    if-you-build-it...-koji-success-ii -> if-you-build-it...-koji-success-i with support XXX and confidence 1.0
+    if-you-build-it...-koji-success-ii -> if-you-build-it...-koji-success-i with support 820 and confidence 1.0

 Meaning if user has [If you build it...
 (Koji Success II)](https://badges.fedoraproject.org/badge/if-you-build-it...-koji-success-ii) they will most certainly get [If you build it...
 (Koji Success I)](https://badges.fedoraproject.org/badge/if-you-build-it...-koji-success-i).
 This information is useless, because users allways get those badges in order that makes *Koji Success I* actually a dependency of *Koji Success II*.